Used Car Warranties in UAE: What Buyers Must Know 2025

 Under UAE Consumer Protection Law, dealers must:

-However, used cars may not require a warranty by law—unless it’s agreed in writing.
+However, used cars may not be covered by law, unless it’s agreed in writing.
 Always request written terms and verify them through official channels like dm.gov.ae.

 Benefits of Having a Used Car Warranty